Fissurella fascicularis

 Fissurella fascicularis, common name the wobbly keyhole limpet, is a species of sea snail, a marine gastropod mollusk in the family Fissurellidae, the keyhole limpets.

 Description

 The size of the shell varies between 14 mm and 32 mm.

+(Original description in Latin) The shell is quite small, oblong-elliptic in shape, and somewhat depressed.
+It is yellowish-white in color and is decorated with radiated, brownish, bundled lines.

+The surface is marked by crowded striae, and the elongated foramen is strikingly encircled by a red line.

 Distribution

 This marine species occurs in the Gulf of Mexico, the Caribbean Sea and off the Lesser Antilles.